summer-barrette/ENGI301/project_01/README.md

 # AUTOBOOT ON POWER UP

-1. To make the run script automatically run on power up, enter the cron scheduler of the PocketBeagle by running the command sudo crontab -e on the command line and entering the correct username and password when prompted.
+1. To make the run script automatically run on power up, enter the cron scheduler by running the command 'sudo crontab -e' on the command line and entering the correct username and password when prompted.
 2. In the crontab window, enter the line below to cause the PocketBeagle after reboot to sleep for 30 seconds, run the run script, and save all outputs to logs.
 Exit the crontab and save the edits.